qutluq/constants_list_bot/README.md

-# constants_bot
+# constants_list_bot

-This section is to be filled once first stable version is ready
+This is a telegram bot, it is intended to give instant info about math and physics constants.